the-turing-way/the-turing-way/workshops/build-a-binderhub/feedback_form.md

 &nbsp;

-### Can you see yourself making use of Binder in the future?
-If so in what capacity?
+### Can you see yourself building a BinderHub in the future?

 &nbsp;